bilgino/angularforddd/README.md

 Aggregate entity checklist:

-- An aggregate is a first-class business object
+- Is a top-level business object
-- An aggregate is based on a root entity and acts as a collection of related entities and value objects
+- Is based on a root entity and acts as a collection of domain-related entities and value objects
-- An aggregate has identity, state, lifecycle and receives the name of the bounded context
+- Has identity, state, lifecycle and receives the name of a bounded context
-- An aggregate is modeled around use cases, protecting domain invariants, encapsulation and data integrity
+- It is modeled around use cases, protecting domain invariants, encapsulation and data integrity
-- An aggregate is bounded from the viewpoint of a business use cases
+- Is bounded from the viewpoint of a business use cases
-- An aggregate invariants must be satisfied for each state change
+- Invariants must be satisfied for each state change
-- An aggregate validates all incoming actions and ensures that modifications don't contradict business rules
+- Validates all incoming actions and ensures that modifications don't contradict business rules
-- An aggregate internal state can only be mutated by its own public interface
+- The internal state can only be mutated by its own public interface
-- Relations between aggregates are managed through ID properties
+- Relations between aggregates are managed by ID properties
-- Each use case should have only one aggregate, but can use other aggregates to retrieve data
+- Each use case should have only one aggregate, but can use other aggregates to retrieve information
-- Multiple aggregates can share one value object
+- Multiple aggregates can reuse one single value object

 **» Routing and Aggregates**<br/>

-Because the navigation mechanism of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources, conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
+Because the navigation mechanism of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
 Because an aggregate builds a cluster of domain-related entities and value objects, wouldn't we then have to cluster resources instead?
-With that in mind, the question arises of how to map URIs such as `/orders`, `/customers`, `/addresses` etc. to a client-side aggregate, if the resources weren't already an aggregation?
-In the traditional database-centric approach, database tables and their relations are directly identified as resources or as a resource model.
+With that in mind, the question arises of how to map URIs such as `/orders`, `/customers`, `/addresses` etc. to a client-side aggregate, if the provided resources weren't already an aggregation?

+In the traditional database-centric approach, database tables and their relations were identified as resources or as a resource model.
 But is this common and always true?
 Well, it all depends on the requirements of the project and how we define a resource!
 A resource may be a representation of a single entity or a composition of several entities modeled around business use cases / business processes, database tables or GUI models.